If you are looking for nature, muddy paths, and woodland then this is the route for you!

 For more information about the Meanwood Valley Trail we recommend taking a look at the Meanwood Valley Trail Guide.

 There is plenty of parking in Headingley.
-However to be close to the start of the route we would recommend using St Anne’s Car Park just opposite The Bowery – this is a paid parking and you may do just as well on a residential street off Otley Road.
+However to be close to the start of the route we would recommend using the paid parking at St Anne’s Car Park opposite The Bowery.
+Alternatively, you may do just as well on a residential street off Otley Road.

 Food and Drink

 As the route begins and ends in Headingley, the world is your oyster.
-If you are looking for a post-run coffee and snack we suggest Sebby’s Café Deli.
+If you are looking for a post-run coffee and snack we suggest Loaf Far Headingley.
 A super friendly place that does a great selection of food and drink.

 If you are looking for a bite to eat at the half way point, there is a café near the entrance off the A660.